radio-astro-tools/statcont/README.md

 ```

 At the beginning of the help message you will see the version of STATCONT.
-The current stable version is 1.5.
+The current stable release is `version 1.5`.

 ---------------------
 Required Python packages